OptionalactionsOptionaldryOnly applies a dry run of the templates passed in the request.

 }

 InfluxDB stores the key-value pairs as secrets that you can access with secrets.get().
-Once stored, you can't view secret values in InfluxDB.

-ID of the stack to update.
+OptionalstackIDID of the stack to update.

 To apply templates to an existing stack in the organization, use the stackID parameter.
-If you apply templates without providing a stack ID, InfluxDB initializes a new stack with all new resources.

 To find a stack ID, use the InfluxDB /api/v2/stacks API endpoint to list stacks.

-A template object to apply.
-A template object has a contents property with an array of InfluxDB resource configurations.
+A template object has a contents property

-Pass template to apply only one template object.
-If you use template, you can't use the templates parameter.
 If you want to apply multiple template objects, use templates instead.

-A list of template objects to apply.
-A template object has a contents property with an array of InfluxDB resource configurations.
+A template object has a contents property

-Use the templates parameter to apply multiple template objects.
 If you use templates, you can't use the template parameter.